williamtyn/jobin/README.md

 * Rediricting to right page when user have logged in
 * Login confirmation message do not dissapear when user have been logged in after signing up.
 * Internal navbar links (Why Us and Step-by-step) is not accessable when user have logged in.
+* Footer is not displayed on pages when the user don´t need to scroll.

 #### Resolved Bugs
 * Toggle collapse inside a for loop in template